Clarkson, Sexton lead surging Jazz past Clippers, 110-102 - WHIZ News

 LOS ANGELES (AP) — Jordan Clarkson scored 23 points, reserve Collin Sexton added 22 and the Utah Jazz beat the Los Angeles Clippers 110-102 on Sunday night.

-The Jazz rallied after blowing a 10-point lead in the first half and trailing by six in the third quarter.
+The Jazz rallied after blowing a 10-point lead in the first half and trailing in the third and fourth quarters.

-Marcus Morris added 18 points for the Clippers.
-Kawhi Leonard missed his eighth game while dealing with knee stiffness.
+“Finding ways to win is fun,” rookie Utah coach Will Hardy said.
+“I’m very proud of the team to overcome 20 turnovers.”

+The Jazz are second in the Western Conference at 8-3.
+They earned a rare sweep in Los Angeles, having beaten the Lakers 130-116 on Friday.

+The Clippers missed all 11 of their 3-point attempts in the fourth.
+George missed several shots down the stretch when the Jazz pulled away after erasing a four-point deficit.

+“Lauri (Markkanen) did a really good job of making Paul George work hard and not just to make shots but to get the ball,” Hardy said.
+“Not all 11 (3-pointers) were guarded perfectly.
+There were just some that were missed.”

-Down by four in the fourth, the Jazz scored nine in a row, capped by Malik Beasley’s 3-pointer to take the lead for good.
+The Jazz scored nine in a row, capped by Malik Beasley’s 3-pointer to take the lead for good with 5 1/2 minutes remaining.
 It was part of a 14-2 run that extended Utah’s lead to 106-98.
 Sexton had seven points in the spurt.

+“I’m starting to get more comfortable in myself,” Sexton said.
+“Just staying ready and being present throughout the game.”

 The Clippers pulled within four on a dunk and inside basket by Ivica Zubac before Sexton dunked with 54 seconds left.

+“We battled the entire game and we didn’t get down when Paul George made a tough shot,” Sexton said.

-Sexton fed Lauri Markkanen for an inside basket in the closing seconds.
-Markkanen finished with 18 points and nine rebounds.
+Sexton fed Markkanen for an inside basket in the closing seconds.
+Playing his first season in Utah, Markkanen finished with 18 points and nine rebounds.

 Clarkson’s 3-pointer early in the fourth tied it at 87-all.